 The Inquiry into the ‘Schizophrenia’ Label (ISL)

-The Inquiry into the ‘Schizophrenia’ Label (ISL) is an independent inquiry into the usefulness of ‘schizophrenia’ as a diagnosis and medical condition.
-It is also investigating the impact this diagnosis has on people’s lives.
-ISL is supported by national and international organisations, groups and individuals.
+The Inquiry into the ‘Schizophrenia’ Label (ISL) was launched in 2012 as an independent inquiry into the usefulness of ‘schizophrenia’ as a diagnosis and medical condition.
+It investigated the impact this diagnosis has on people’s lives.
+ISL was supported by national and international organisations, groups and individuals.

 ISL has received a fantastic response.

 At 17, Eleanor Longden had a promising future ahead of her; then she was diagnosed with schizophrenia.

 "'Schizophrenia' is emblematic of the oppression and mistreatment of black people by psychiatry."
 Phil Thomas.